 Of course, some solar panels are going to be more difficult to reach (not to mention some of us aren’t very skilled with an extendable arm).
 If you fall into either of these categories, don’t be afraid to hire a professional solar panel cleaner in your area.

-Not only do your solar panels keep kicking throughout the cloudy months, the rain takes care of the maintenance for you.
+Not only do your solar panels keep working during cloudy months, the rain takes care of the maintenance for you.
 If you get a good downpour every few months, don’t even bother busting out the extendo-squeegee.
 The rain should be sufficient to clear off any dust and dirt that has accumulated on your panels.

 In keeping with their low-maintenance vibe, solar panels fare pretty well in the snow, too.
 In most cases, since solar panels tend to be installed at an angle and produce a small amount of heat, any snow should fall off your roof regularly.
 In some cases, it might take a few days after snowfall for your array to clear itself.
 But if you’re grid-tied, this shouldn’t be too much of a problem as you will have access to backup energy.
 In especially cold conditions, however, your panels might need a helping hand to keep producing that sweet, sweet electricity.